Hitachi ID Password Manager streamlines the management of passwords and other login credentials:

 - Assisted password reset:

-Authorized IT support staff can sign into a Password Manager web user interface to look up a caller's profile, authenticate the caller by keying in answers to security questions and reset one or more passwords.
+Authorized IT support staff can sign into a Password Manager web portal to look up a caller's profile, authenticate the caller by keying in answers to security questions and reset one or more passwords or clear an intruder lockout.
 A ticket can be automatically submitted to the help desk incident management system.
+The help desk analyst does not require any privileges on the affected directories, systems or applications.

 - Password policy enforcement: